zhangyihome/code-push-cli/cli/README.md

 #### Platform parameter

-This specifies which platform the current update is targeting, and can be either `ios` or `android` (case-insensitive).
+This specifies which platform the current update is targeting, and can be either `android, `ios` or `windows` (case-insensitive).

 #### Deployment name parameter